Idris Davies: Work

 Davies' first published volume was the 1938 extended poetical work Gwalia Deserta.
 The verses it contained were inspired partly by such mining disasters as that at Marine Colliery at Cwm near Ebbw Vale in 1927, and by the failure of the 1926 UK General Strike, the Great Depression in the United Kingdom and their combined effects on the South Wales valleys.

 The "Bells of Rhymney" verses, perhaps Davies' most widely known work, appear as Part XV of the book.
 The stanzas follow the pattern of the well known nursery rhyme "Oranges and Lemons".
 In the late 1950s the verses were adapted into a folk song by Pete Seeger and became a folk rock standard.
 The song, entitled "The Bells of Rhymney", has been covered by many others since.
 More recently some of the other stanzas from Davies' Gwalia Deserta have also been set to music by Welsh performer Max Boyce as the song "When We Walked to Merthyr Tydfil in the Moonlight Long Ago".

-In February 2010 Davies' work was mentioned, by Conservative MP David Davies and Plaid Cymru MP Hywel Williams, in a Parliamentary debate concerning health-care in Wales.
+In February 2010 Davies' work was mentioned, by Conservative MP David Davies and Plaid Cymru MP Hywel Williams, in a Parliamentary debate concerning the provision of healthcare in Wales.
 The 2017 album Every Valley, by London-based alternative band Public Service Broadcasting, includes a version of Gwalia Deserta XXXVI set to music and re-titled Turn No More.
 It is sung by Manic Street Preachers' singer James Dean Bradfield.